elitonfreitas/node-api-rest-boilerplate/README.md

 # node-api-rest-boilerplate

-This project has the initial configurations necessary for the creation of a Rest API in NodeJs, with several pre-configured features.
-In addition, it has an architecture that reduces the writing of code for the creation of new routes and validations.
+This project has initials configurations necessary to create a Rest API in NodeJs with several pre-configured features.
+In addition, it has an architecture that reduces the writed code in the creation of new routes and validations.
 See the features below.

 ## Tests coverage